adityabaronia/COFFloader/COFF.md

 						memcpy(symOffsetUsed, &symOffsetDef, sizeof(UINT32));
 					}

 		  			// These are generally variables that are locally defined.
-I have not yet worked for global variable and many other thing. else if (sTable[relocTable->SymbolTableIndex].StorageClass == 3) {
+I have not yet worked for global variables and many other things. else if (sTable[relocTable->SymbolTableIndex].StorageClass == 3) {
 						symOffsetDef = sectionMapping[sTable[relocTable->SymbolTableIndex].SectionNumber - 1] + sTable[relocTable->SymbolTableIndex].Value;
 						printf("symOffsetUsed: 0x%x\n", symOffsetUsed);